There are special places where to go at least once in your life… they are places to see, to live, to taste.

 These are 6 traditional restaurants in Modena centre where to eat at least once in your life.

 When I told you about the Historical Shops of Modena I’ve introduced you some of them highlighting their characteristics but I want now to tell you about them from gastronomic point of view.

-Ermes is not a simple tavern but it is a symbol for my city: its owner, Ermes, is the “character” you have to know if you come to Modena.
+Ermes is not a simple tavern but it is a symbol for my city: its owner, Ermes, died in 2022, was one of the “characters” of Modena.

-Authenticity, genuineness and folklore are the three words that come to my mind to describe this place.
+Authenticity, genuineness and folklore remain three words that come to my mind to describe this place.

 Opened only for lunch, this typical restaurant, small but precious, has often a row in front of its door.
 You can’t book and you have to wait that other people finish to eat.
 Space is so rationalized that you may find yourself sitting at the same table with other customers: a good practice to socialize! 🙂

 The atmosphere is cozy and friendly and there is a daily menu, just like at home!
 Drinking Lambrusco, chatting and having fun the lunch break becomes special.